statichunt/statichunt/content/themes/astro-clarity.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-09-30T00:00:00.000Z
+description: >-
-description: Clarity Astro is designed specifically for SaaS and startup companies.
+  Clarity Astro is designed specifically for SaaS and startup companies.
   Developed using Astro and enhanced with Tailwind CSS, it offers a clean, minimalist design that ensures a smooth user experience right from the start.
   With its contemporary layout and fast loading times, it's an ideal choice for increasing conversions on SaaS websites.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: